Delicious news! It's Pizza Week. That means we're bringing back some of our favorite pizza related content for your edible enjoyment. Buon appetito!

 "We have been lucky and have some great employees here.
 And we pay them to stay here; we reimburse them for their good service.
 This has worked out well for us," says Strack.

-Ned's pizzas, which were reviewed by OnMilwaukee.com blogger Rick Rodriguez last year, has a thin crust and basic topping offerings.
+Ned’s pizzas, which were reviewed by OnMilwaukee.com blogger Rick Rodriguez, have a thin crust and basic topping offerings.

 "We stay pretty classic.
 The craziest pizza we’ve added is the margherita pizza – nothing like the mac ‘n’ cheese pizza," says Grano.
 "But we have a really good product.
 We don’t cheapen it or cut corners."

 Ned’s dining room is cozy – able to accommodate about 60 people total.
 Many of Ned’s orders, however, are for take-out or larger orders for parties or corporate events.